jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

   being a major triad and having no leading tone.
 The 4&#x302; is a dissonant semitone away from the 3&#x302; in the tonic.
 * **Dominant** V (5-7-2) is away from home, sharing only one note in common with the I.
-  It is more dissonant than the Subdominant, because it has both the 4&#x302; *and* the leading tone (7&#x302;), which are both a dissonant semitone away from tonic chord tones *and* a tritone away from each other.
+  It is more dissonant than the subdominant, because it has both the 4&#x302; *and* the leading tone (7&#x302;), which are both a dissonant semitone away from tonic chord tones *and* a tritone away from each other.
   Consequently we "want" it to resolve to the 1&#x302; (the root of the tonic).